Joan Winters: Dancer

-Murder victim
+Murder

 According to a UPI wire report from November 4, 1933, Winters's corpse was discovered together with the body of Mohammed Karamini, an Indian civil service employee from Madras, by an elderly monk in a secluded part of the Garden of Gethsemane, "at a spot usually unfrequented except at Eastertide when devout pilgrims go to the holy ground," in early November 1933.
 Karamini, who had been Winters's guide, had been shot to death.
 Winters died of head injuries.

 One source said Winters met Karamini in Athens, Greece and the two had arrived in Haifa on October 29.
 They may have encountered Arab riots taking place outside Jerusalem's Old City in protest against increased Jewish immigration into Palestine.
 According to the UPI account, Winters and Karamini appeared to have been ambushed.
 Authorities admitted that they were puzzled by the murders.

 An East Indian Muslim, Mohamed Ikram, was detained as a suspect in the death inquiry in early November 1933, but was released for lack of evidence.